Last updated: April 2026

-Owning an investment property can be a great way to build wealth, but managing it yourself comes with a host of challenges—from dealing with difficult tenants to navigating complex tenancy laws.
+Owning an investment property can be a great way to build wealth, but managing it yourself comes with a range of challenges, from dealing with difficult tenants to navigating complex tenancy laws.

-If you're unsure whether you should hire a property manager, ask yourself these key questions.
+If you're unsure whether you should hire a property manager, the topics and questions below are a good place to start.

 What will you do if your tenant stops paying their rent?